GunnerGuyven/learning/Setup - Arch Linux on WSL v2.md

 ```

 See the docs for the proper configuration for your given [shell](https://starship.rs/guide/#step-2-set-up-your-shell-to-use-starship).
-This is unnecessary if using `nushell` becuase the correct configuration is
+This is unnecessary if using `nushell` because the correct configuration is
 specified in that section.

 To configure starship itself you will edit/create a file at `~/.config/starship.toml`.